hammad-ali18/hammad-ali18/README.md

 <h1>👋 I'm Hammad Ali. </h1>

 - 🔗 Working on Ethereum, EVM based chains and Solidity.
-- 🔭 Drilling as a Blockchain researcher, Solutions architect at DroxsLab.
+- 🔭 Drilling as a Blockchain researcher, Solutions architect at DroxLabs.
 - 🌱 Keen Interest in Security Audits and Bug Reports!
 - 👯 Excited to collaborate with other professionals out.